Location

 Nepal Earthquake Desk Program

 Nepal is located in one of the most seismically active areas in the world.
-Based on government and GeoHazards International (GHI) data, a vast number of school buildings are highly vulnerable to heavy damage or collapse.
+Based on government and GeoHazards International (GHI) data, a vast number of school buildings are highly vulnerable to heavy damage or collapse during earthquake shaking.
 No child should have to risk their lives to get an education.

-Ido Bruno and Arthur Brutter (Earthquake Desk Designers)
+Ido Bruno and Arthur Brutter (Earthquake Desk designers)

 National Society for Earthquake Technology-Nepal (Technical support and local implementation coordination)